UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-The notes list feature will be used extensively by John who likes to keep detailed notes on all wines he tastes.
-The ability to search the notes list will help him find wines he has tasted in the past.
+The notes list feature will be most useful to John who likes to keep detailed notes on all wines he tastes.
+The ability to search the notes list will help him efficently and effectively find wines he has tasted in the past.
+The fault tolerance provided by our cloud storage provides John peace of mind in the event he loses his device.

 ![image](artboards/Notes%20List.png)